-Squatting, like every exercise, comes with inherent risks.
-Many of these risks come from poor technique, lifting a weight that you lack greater than your strength or continuing to attempt to lift despite fatigue.
-Before squatting, practice your technique with a broomstick to ensure good control through a full range of motion.
-Never lift without a spotter.
-Consult a health-care professional before beginning any strength-training program.
+Squatting, like every exercise, comes with an inherent risk of injury.
+However, this risk is typically rooted in poor technique, lifting too-heavy weights or continuing to attempt to lift despite fatigue.
+Start with bodyweight squatting first, meaning that you're not doing the movement with any weight, such as a barbell or dumbbell.
+Before you decide to put a barbell over your shoulders, practice your technique with a broomstick to ensure good control through a full range of motion.

 Allowing the bar to roll down your back can hurt your shoulders.
 This can be avoided by not putting anything between yourself and the bar.
 Padding not only raises your center of gravity, forcing you to work harder to balance the bar, it leaves less of the bar in contact with your upper back.
 The more of the bar that is in contact with your body, the greater the friction to help hold it in place.
 To keep the bar firmly fixed, pull your elbows down and then pull your hands forward, as if you were trying to bend the bar over your back.

 Getting stuck under the bar is a valid concern, because sooner or later you will miss a lift.
 This is why you should never squat outside of a power rack or squat cage.
 Set the pins or rack high enough that they are just below the level of the bar at the bottom of your squat.
 If you need to dump the bar off of your back, dump it backward, to avoid leaning forward with the squat.